Allergy Services for Primary Care Physicians: Expanding Access to Long-Term Allergy Relief

 Existing Infrastructure

-Available space along with current staff productivity levels and credentials impact the practice’s ability to execute new services.
+Available space along with current staff productivity levels and credentials impact the practice’s ability to execute additional patient services.
 Consider how much time and money it would take for staff education and office renovation before a new service line would be functional in the existing practice.

 Patient Evaluation

-Alignment with patient needs is critical for the success of any new service implementation.
+Alignment with patient needs is critical for the success of any ancillary medical service implementation.
 Consider the areas of common patient referrals, insurance contracts on file that may influence reimbursement rates, and patient perception of the practice.

 17%